What Age Range Are Millennials And What Does It Mean?

 1. Millennials have high student loans

-This has been the Talk of the Town for the longest time.
-Statistically, Americans owe more than $1.4 trillion in student loans.
-The majority of that number is currently held by millennials.
+This has been the talk of the town for the longest time.
+Statistically, Americans owe well over $1.4 trillion in student loans, and recent data suggests that total has only kept climbing.
+A large share of that number is currently held by millennials.

 This creates a negative effect on making meaningful progress in life.
 Starting a job while burdened with tens of thousands of dollars in debt is not the best way to start adulting life.